AI Use Cases/Manufacturing

 The Problem

 Manufacturing finance teams process invoices across fragmented vendor networks - raw material suppliers, contract manufacturers, logistics providers, and component distributors - each submitting documents in different formats, line-item structures, and compliance requirements.
 SAP S/4HANA and Oracle Manufacturing Cloud receive these invoices as unstructured PDFs, images, and EDI files that require manual data entry, three-way matching against POs and receipts, and reconciliation across work orders and BOMs.
-This creates a bottleneck: a typical mid-size manufacturer processes 800-1,200 invoices monthly, with 15-20% requiring manual intervention for coding errors, missing PO references, or quantity discrepancies.
+This creates a bottleneck: a mid-size manufacturer can process 800-1,200 invoices monthly, with a meaningful share requiring manual intervention for coding errors, missing PO references, or quantity discrepancies.

 Revenue & Operational Impact

 The downstream impact is measurable.
-Invoice processing cycles extend 10-15 days beyond terms, triggering late-payment penalties, straining supplier relationships, and creating cash flow friction.
-Finance teams spend 40-60 hours weekly on exception handling instead of variance analysis and cost optimization.
-COGS visibility lags by 2-3 weeks, preventing real-time production cost tracking and making it impossible to correlate material spend with OEE and throughput yield metrics.
+Invoice processing cycles can stretch 10-15 days beyond terms, triggering late-payment penalties, straining supplier relationships, and creating cash flow friction.
+Finance teams burn whole weeks of combined staff time monthly on exception handling instead of variance analysis and cost optimization.
+COGS visibility lags weeks behind production, preventing real-time cost tracking and making it impossible to correlate material spend with OEE and throughput yield metrics.
 Controllers cannot close monthly books on schedule, delaying financial reporting and budget reforecasting.

 Why Generic Tools Fail